نوع مقاله : مقاله پژوهشی

 Conclusion

 This study contributes both theoretically and practically to the discourse on sustainable rural tourism.
 Theoretically, it demonstrates that successful rural tourism is grounded in integrative, cross-sectoral approaches rather than isolated interventions.
 The prominence of cultural heritage and environmental protection validates theories of place-based development and cultural sustainability (Tang et al., 2021; Mihai et al., 2020).
-Similarly, emphasis on women’s and youth empowerment aligns with social equity frameworks in rural tourism (Ramos-Faraoni & Arbelo-Ballesteros, 2019).
+Correspondingly, emphasis on women’s and youth empowerment aligns with social equity frameworks in rural tourism (Ramos-Faraoni & Arbelo-Ballesteros, 2019).

 Practically, findings provide concrete guidance for rural communities aspiring to join the UNWTO BTV program.
 Villages should prioritize cultural festivals, handicrafts, and natural heritage conservation while simultaneously investing in small businesses, women- and youth-led enterprises, renewable energy, and participatory governance structures.
 Infrastructure upgrades in transport and digital connectivity, along with robust health and safety protocols, further enhance competitiveness.

 For countries like Iran, which recently had Kandovan and Esfahak recognized as BTV villages, these insights underscore the need to expand engagement with the UNWTO, strengthen cultural programming, empower marginalized groups, and integrate circular economy principles.
 By adopting these strategies, rural communities worldwide can transform tourism into a sustainable engine of inclusive growth.
+Finally, The practical implications derived from this article are as follows:

 کلیدواژهها [English]